 Insights From Online Counseling Service Studies: Which Conditions Can Be Helped?

 There is a growing body of research investigating the efficacy of online therapy for a variety of mental health disorders.
 Studies report that online therapy is often as effective as traditional in-office therapy, and it can help with mental illnesses such as depression, anxiety, bipolar disorder, substance use disorder, and PTSD.
-Insomnia, eating disorders, self-esteem issues, relationship difficulties, and challenging life events may also be helped with online therapy.
-However, severe mental illness is often best treated with in-person therapy.
+Insomnia, eating disorders, self-esteem issues, relationship difficulties, and challenging life events can also be treated with online therapy.
+Still, severe mental illness may be best treated with in-person therapy.

 Online therapy sessions are currently being studied for their efficacy in treating severe mental illnesses.
-At this time, it is often best to treat major psychosis, suicidal ideation*, and antisocial personality disorders with traditional in-person therapy sessions.
+At this time, it is considered best to treat major psychosis, suicidal ideation, and antisocial personality disorders with traditional in-person therapy sessions.
 Sometimes, inpatient treatment may also be necessary.
-These types of disorders typically require a more intensive therapeutic service and the ability to execute quicker crisis management when urgent situations occur, so online therapy may not be an appropriate choice.
+These conditions may require more intensive health services as well as the ability to execute quicker crisis and medication management when urgent situations occur, so online therapy may not be an appropriate choice.

 Depression

-Depression is often classified as a chronically low mood or loss of interest that lasts more than two weeks and was not caused by a significant loss or negative event in someone’s life.
-Child and adult depression may affect nearly 15 million Americans, which is around 6% of the population.
+Depression is often classified as a chronically low mood or loss of interest that lasts more than two weeks and is not caused by a significant loss or negative event in someone’s life.
+Childhood and adult depression may affect nearly 15 million Americans, which is around 6% of the population.
 To be diagnosed, depression generally must be severe enough that it causes impaired functioning in several areas of your life, including social interactions, work or school, sleep, concentration, and activity levels.
-As this study explains, online therapy can be effective in alleviating the symptoms of depression.
+As a recent study explains, online Cognitive-Behavioral Therapy (CBT) can be effective in alleviating the symptoms of depression.

 Anxiety

 The Anxiety and Depression Association of America reports that around 40 million Americans over the age of 18 may be affected by anxiety.
 That's about 18% of the population in the US.
-Anxiety can manifest as constant or excessive worry that is usually very difficult to control.
-It may involve physical symptoms like restlessness, fatigue, irritability, nausea, and panic attacks.
-Online therapy can be particularly helpful in treating anxiety and the effects of stress, according to this study.
+Anxiety can manifest as constant or excessive worry that can be difficult to control.
+It may involve physical symptoms such as restlessness, fatigue, irritability, nausea, and panic attacks.
+Online therapy can be particularly helpful in treating anxiety and the effects of stress, according to researchers.

 Substance use disorder may affect one in 10 Americans over the age of 12.
-Symptoms of this disorder can include needing an increased amount of the substance over time to feel satisfied, going to great lengths to obtain the materials needed to engage in the addiction, and spending a lot of time engaged in the addictive activity.
+Symptoms of this disorder can include needing an increased amount of the substance over time to feel satisfied, going to great lengths to obtain the materials needed to engage in the addiction, and spending long periods of time engaged in the addictive activity.
 Diagnosable substance use disorder usually disrupts daily life and functioning.
-This disorder can be addressed through online therapy.
+Addictions can be addressed through online therapy

 PTSD